How to Live Wisely In a Hedonistic Culture

 2. What does it matter for eternity?

-When we surrender our life to God, we surrender the right to live in a way that brings us pleasure.
+When we surrender our lives to God, we surrender the right to live in a way that brings us pleasure.

 From the moment we become children of God, our sole purpose in life is to live in a way that brings pleasure and glory to God.

-The blessing that comes from that is that God allows us to experience result of His pleasure and glory — we experience joy and pleasure when He is glorified though us!
+The blessing that comes from that is that God allows us to experience the result of His pleasure and glory — we experience joy and pleasure when He is glorified through us!

 The wisest question we can ask ourselves daily is “Does this matter for eternity?”